Lake Creek Settlement: Establishment of Second Colony

 The West Fork of the San Jacinto River was navigable by keel boat up to this area, which added to the area's desirability.
 Travel by water was the main method of transportation of persons and freight.
-Under the 1825 contract, Empresario Stephen F. Austin granted land to a number of Anglo-American colonists in 1831.
+Under the 1825 contract, Stephen F. Austin granted land to a number of Anglo-American colonists in 1831.
 Some of these settlers in Austin's Second Colony received leagues of land along the eastern boundary of the colony in what is today western Montgomery County; they were the first Anglo-American settlers in that county.
 Each of these leagues of land contained 4,428.4 acres.
 Elias R. Wightman was the surveyor of all this territory.
 The chain carriers assisting him included, at various times, William Rankin, Mathew Hubert, John Corner, William Atkins, and James Rankin.

-The early settlers who qualified and received a league of land included the following:
+The early settlers who qualified and received a league of land included: